 This is a mid-distance race with three course options of approximately 24, 14 or 10 nm including the following marks: start/finish at Apple Cove Point at Kingston, a temporary mark at Pilot Point, the Foulweather Bluff navigational buoy, and the Scatchet Head navigational buoy on the south end of Whidbey Island.
 (Scroll down for course map.)

-The first division is start at 10:00 AM with a reverse starting sequence and multi-hulls in the last start.
-Yachts with a PHRF rating of 180 and lower will race the 26 mile feature course, weather allowing.
-Yachts with a PHRF rating of 181 and greater and NFS division will race the 18 mile course weather allowing.
+The first division starts at 10:00 AM with a reverse starting sequence and multi-hulls in the last start.
+Yachts not flying spinnakers or with a PHRF-NW rating of 181 or slower race the Short Course.
+All others race the Long Course.
 Scoring is Time on Time.
-You must have a current PHRF-NW membership or an ORC certificate to be scored in this race.
+You must have a PHRF-NW calculated speed rating or a current ORC certificate to be scored in this race.

 KCYC will host us for the awards party at their clubhouse immediately after the race.
 Free moorage will be available at the Port of Kingston so boats can attend the party.
 There will be a non-host bar and pizza slices for sale.